JihanChowdhury334/fantastic-js-calculator/README.md

 - Clear button toggles between `CE` and `AC` based on context
 - Active operator button gets `.is-depressed` styling for clear user feedback

-## 🎨 Preview
-(Add a screenshot or GIF of the calculator UI once deployed)

 ## 📦 Setup & Usage
 1. Clone or download this repository
 2. Open `index.html` in your browser